gitlabhq/omnibus-gitlab/doc/settings/database.md

 ## Disabling automatic database migration

-If you have multiple GitLab servers sharing a database, you will want limit the number of nodes that are performing the migration steps during reconfiguration.
+If you have multiple GitLab servers sharing a database, you will want to limit the number of nodes that are performing the migration steps during reconfiguration.

 Edit `/etc/gitlab/gitlab.rb`: